rufuller/rufuller.github.io/README.md

 # Rulonda's Portfolio

 Welcome to my portfolio!
-Here I document a summary of my technical writing projects.
-These projects feature user guides for hardware and software, and troubleshooting documentation.
+Here I document my technical writing projects which feature user guides for hardware and software, and troubleshooting documentation.

 # How to Send Money Through PayPal App
-This [user guide](https://github.com/rufuller/How-to-Send-Money-Through-PayPal-App) demonstrates how to send money using the PayPal mobile app.
+This [user guide](https://github.com/rufuller/How-to-Send-Money-Through-PayPal-App) demonstrates how to send money through the PayPal mobile app. <br>

-- Languages: Markdown
+**Languages Used:** Markdown <br>
+**Tools Used:** Adobe Illustrator, VS Code

+ # How to Update Broken WordPress Home Url
+ This [troubleshooting procedure](https://acrobat.adobe.com/id/urn:aaid:sc:us:4700c0d5-ac99-450d-9e5c-158492310391) demonstrates how to fix a broken WordPress blog Home page. <br>

+**Tools Used:** Microsoft Word, Adobe Acrobat

 <!---
 rufuller/rufuller is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.